SDI-SoftwareDefinedInverter/TAPAS/README.md

 Q: Can I use other JTAG-Programmers than the OLIMEX?

 A: Yes you can.
-As long as it¿s 3,3V compatible and supported by Code Composer Studio it should work.
+As long as it's 3,3V compatible and supported by Code Composer Studio it should work.

 Q: Can I run the board at full power for longer periods of time?